guardtime/libksi/doc/tutorial/t1_signing.md

     KSI_Signature_serialize(sig, &serialized, &serialized_len);

-Now the user may strore the contents of \c serialized with lengt \c serialised_len how ever needed.
+Now the user may store the contents of \c serialized with length \c serialized_len how ever needed.

 5. Cleanup
 ----------